nextjournal/markdown/README.md

 The following options are available that affect parsing:

-- `:disable-inline-formula true`: disable the parsing of inline formulas
+- `:disable-inline-formulas true`: disable the parsing of inline formulas

 ### HTML blocks and HTML inlines